SHAREHOLDER ALERT: Rigrodsky Law, P.A. Announces Investigation of Landmark Bancorp, Inc. Buyout

-WILMINGTON, Del., April 23, 2021 (GLOBE NEWSWIRE) -- Rigrodsky Law, P.A. announces that it is investigating Landmark Bancorp, Inc. (“Landmark”) (NASDAQ GS: LARK) regarding possible breaches of fiduciary duties and other violations of law related to Landmark’s agreement to be acquired by Fidelity D & D Bancorp, Inc. (“Fidelity”) (NASDAQ GM: FDBC).
-Under the terms of the agreement, Landmark’s shareholders will receive 0.272 shares of Fidelity and $3.26 in cash per share.
+WILMINGTON, Del., April 27, 2021 (GLOBE NEWSWIRE) -- Rigrodsky Law, P.A. announces that it is investigating Landmark Bancorp, Inc. (Landmark) ( LDKB) regarding possible breaches of fiduciary duties and other violations of law related to Landmarks agreement to be acquired by Fidelity D & D Bancorp, Inc. (Fidelity) (NASDAQ GM: FDBC).
+Under the terms of the agreement, Landmarks shareholders will receive 0.272 shares of Fidelity and $3.26 in cash per share.

-- Warning!
-GuruFocus has detected 1 Warning Sign with LARK.
-Click here to check it out.

 To learn more about this investigation and your rights, visit: https://www.rl-legal.com/cases-landmark-bancorp-inc.